Fox Slammed for 'Chink' in Armor Tweet About 'I Can See Your Voice' Contestant Dressed as Knight

-“Do you think there’s a chink in Knight’s vocal armor?” reads the now-deleted tweet, which accompanies a short video of singer Julian Mendoza, who appeared on Wednesday’s episode.
+“Do you think there’s a chink in Knight’s vocal armor?” reads the now-deleted tweet, which accompanied a short video of singer Julian Mendoza, who appeared on Wednesday’s episode of the Ken Jeong-hosted singing competition.

-The tweet was sent from the Fox singing competition’s official account on Thursday at 12:08 a.m.
-ET, several hours after Mendoza’s appearance, in which he was featured as one of this week’s six “Secret Voices” hiding whether they had a “good” or “bad” voice from the contestant guessing between them, with the help of celebrity panelists Pat Monahan, Yvette Nicole Brown, Bob Saget, Cheryl Hines and Adrienne Houghton.
+“On Wednesday, we posted a tweet in conjunction with ‘I Can See Your Voice’ that was inappropriate,” Fox said in a statement to TheWrap Friday.
+“The tweet has since been removed.
+We sincerely apologize to the Asian community and to all whom it offended.”

 Also Read: 'Masked Singer': Lips on Getting 'Frisky' With Nick Cannon, Which Led to Ken Jeong's Embarrassingly Incorrect Guess